globe-pointerKinghost DNS

 Introduction

 Properly configuring the DNS for your landing page is an essential step to ensure visitors can access your site without issues.
-When you use services like SprintHub to host your landing page, it is common to need to configure a CNAME record.
+When you use services like SprintHub to host your landing page, you will often need to configure a CNAME record.
 In this article, we will guide you step by step on how to configure your landing page DNS by pointing the CNAME to SprintHub.

 Step by Step